 Pour the vinaigrette into the pan, this will heat the vinaigrette and allow it to absorb the fish juices.

-Now saute your pak choi with a dash of olive oil in a frying pan for 2-3 minutes until the leaves are soft but the stalks are still a little crunchy, nothing worse than a soggy vegetable!
+Now saute your pak choi with a dash of olive oil in a frying pan for 2-3 minutes until the leaves are soft but the stalks are still a little crunchy.

-Serve by placing a bed of pak choi, placing the cod fillet on top and dotting the plate with the lovely vinaigrette.
+Serve by creating a bed of pak choi, placing the cod fillet on top and dotting the plate with the vinaigrette.